Joe (1970 film): Reception

+Legacy

 When Peter Boyle saw audience members cheering the violence in Joe, he refused to appear in any other film or television show that glorified violence.
-This included the role of Jimmy "Popeye" Doyle in The French Connection (1971).
-The role would earn Gene Hackman the Oscar for Best Actor.
-Boyle nevertheless played a ruthless gangster in 1973's The Friends of Eddie Coyle and in 1974's Crazy Joe (not a sequel) and a not-so-ruthless gangster in the comedy Johnny Dangerously.
-He also appeared in the violent drama Taxi Driver.
-Joe inspired the creation of other tough, working class characters in 70s films and TV shows, including the character of Archie Bunker on the TV show All in the Family.
+This included passing on the role of Jimmy "Popeye" Doyle in The French Connection (1971), which would earn Gene Hackman the Academy Award for Best Actor.
+Boyle nevertheless played ruthless gangster Dillon in 1973's The Friends of Eddie Coyle and in 1974's Crazy Joe (not a sequel), and not-so-ruthless gangster Jocko Dundee in the 1984 comedy Johnny Dangerously.
+He also appeared in the violent 1976 drama Taxi Driver.
+Joe inspired the creation of other tough, working class characters in '70s films and TV shows, including the character of Archie Bunker (Carroll O'Connor) on the TV show All in the Family.

-In the 1980s, there were rumors that Peter Boyle might appear in a sequel to Joe.
-Citizen Joe, the sequel, would follow Joe as he tried to rebuild his life after spending 10 years in prison and would also deal with his grown up kids who held more liberal beliefs.
-Cannon Films periodically took out ads for unmade sequels to Joe.
-In 1980, Cannon promised Joe II then, in 1985, announced the coming of Citizen Joe: The man has changed but the times have not...He's back.
+In the 1980s, there were rumors that Boyle might appear in a sequel to Joe.
+Citizen Joe would have followed the titular character as he tried to rebuild his life after spending 10 years in prison, and would have also dealt with his grown children who held more liberal beliefs.
+Cannon Films periodically took out ads for unmade sequels to the film.
+Cannon promised Joe II in 1980, and in 1985 announced the coming of Citizen Joe with the tagline, "The times have changed but the man has not...He's back."
 The film never materialized.

-Accolades

-Norman Wexler was nominated for Best Original Screenplay at the 43rd Academy Awards.
+In his 2022 book Cinema Speculation, Quentin Tarantino deemed Joe "a kettle-black comedy about class in America, bordering on satire", while conceding that contemporary viewers may find it controversial to classify the film as such.
+He recalled that the audience he saw the film with in 1970, in a double feature with Carl Reiner's Where's Poppa?, watched the first section of Joe in silence, only to begin laughing "once Dennis Patrick enters the tavern, and Peter Boyle's Joe enters the movie", having gone from "repulsed repose to outright hilarity".
+Tarantino observed that "Boyle's comedic performance alleviates the picture's one-note ugliness".